 To compute the $d$-invariant of the surgered manifold $Y_{\gamma}(K)$, we need to fix the grading shift in the mapping cone formula.
 Since the grading shift only depends on the homology class of the knot, we may want to find it using a knot of the same homology class with simpler knot Floer complex.
 Simple knots in lens spaces will play such a role.

-For a lens space $L(p,q)$, there is a standard genus one Heegaard diagram (e.g., $L(5,1)$ in Figure \ref{simpleknot}), where we identify the opposite side of the rectangle to give a torus.
-We use horizontal red curve to represent the $\alpha$ curve and use blue curve of slope $p/q$ to represent the $\beta$ curve.
+For a lens space $L(p,q)$, there is a standard genus one Heegaard diagram (e.g., $L(5,1)$ in Figure \ref{simpleknot}), where we identify opposite sides of a rectangle to give a torus.
+We use a horizontal red curve to represent the $\alpha$ curve and use a blue curve of slope $p/q$ to represent the $\beta$ curve.
 They intersect at $p$ points, $x_0, x_1, \dots , x_{p-1}$, where we label them in the order they appear on the $\alpha$ curve.
 The $\alpha$ (resp. $\beta$) curve gives a solid torus $U_{\alpha}$ (resp. $U_{\beta}$).

 \begin{definition} The {\it simple knot} $K(p,q,k) \subset L(p,q)$ is an oriented knot defined as the union of the arc joining $x_0$ to $x_k$ in $U_{\alpha}$ and the arc joining $x_k$ to $x_0$ in $U_{\beta}$. \end{definition} To draw the simple knot $K(p,q,k)$ in the Heegaard diagram, we place two points $x'_0$ and $x'_k$ next to $x_0$ and $x_k$ respectively, and connect them in $U_{\alpha}$ and $U_{\beta}$, e.g., $K(5,1,2)$ in $L(5,1)$ illustrated in Figure \ref{simpleknot}.